ilium007/perfectrestore/README.md

 /export show-sensitive terse file=myrtrbackup
 ```

+:stop_sign: NOTE: show-sensitive will NOT export anything under /user or //certificate/

 ## Features

 * **Introduces a delay** – This allows time for the router’s interfaces to initialize before running the import script.